Miami Federal Criminal Defense Lawyer & Federal Criminal Attorney in Miami

 Federal Criminal Law Resources

-Another distinguishing factor of federal criminal investigations and prosecutions is the number of resources devoted to a particular case compared to a case in the state court system.
-The state court system handles all arrests by municipal and county police departments.
-A domestic violence case or petit theft case, for example, is prosecuted by the State Attorney.
-Needless to say, the annual budget of the State Attorney’s Office is dwarfed by that of the Department of Justice and the U.S. Attorneys Office.
-The caseload of a federal prosecutor, known as an Assistant United States Attorney, also pales in comparison to the volume of cases that a state prosecutor is forced to handle with limited resources.
+Another distinguishing feature of federal criminal investigations and prosecutions is the sheer amount of resources devoted to a particular case compared to state court.
+The state system must handle all arrests made by municipal and county police departments.
+A domestic violence case or petit theft case, for example, is prosecuted by the State Attorney’s Office, which has a limited annual budget and extremely high caseloads.

 Federal Classes of Crimes